cisco/ChezScheme/IMPLEMENTATION.md

    machine-level operations, where the functions for machine-level operations typically have names ending in `-op`.

-Consider the "arm64.ss" definition fo `%logand`, which should accept a destination (here called "z") and two arguments:
+Consider the "arm64.ss" definition of `%logand`, which should accept a destination (here called "z") and two arguments:

 ```scheme